AnhellO/DAS_Sistemas/Ene-Jun-2019/Practicas/2do Parcial/Practica 1/SPECS.md

 * Learn better & deeper the `Python` language
 * Learn about what "code golf" is, and the funny it can be
 * Solve the proposed challenges with the less number of characters possible in your code.
 Who knows, maybe you can win something if you are the better at this :wink:
+* You can't copy/paste & print the output from the `txt` file directly.
+Don't try to be that clever :wink:

 ## Specs